kris-joseph/python-2022-01-yul-online/_episodes/04-processing-data-from-file.md

 Having a list of the number of children from all of the records is one thing, but it is more likely that we would want a histogram or tally of this data.
 By scanning up and down the previous output, there appears to be a maximum of 5 children for any one person, but we will play safe and assume there may be more.

-### Step 3 - How many of each different roof types are there?
+### Step 3 - Use Pythong to tally the records for each posible number of children

 ~~~
 # 1